 Depending on the job, an employer may correlate a healthy credit score to good money management skills.
 Also, if you are working in a highly secure position, they may want to ensure that you are not tempted with outside money offers to sabotage the company in any way.

 Only a small amount of employers will check an employees credit.
 Credit checks are usually run by employers working in a high-security field such as defense or finance.
 However, most jobs will not ask for a credit check authorization.

 How to Check My Credit

-If you wish to view your credit score, you can use Credit Sesame’s free and easy to use credit center.
+There are many great tools to check your credit scores.
 You will be able to track and manage the progress of your credit score.
 Checking your credit is a great way to ensure that no errors or mistakes hurt your chances of getting approved for a loan or credit card.

 A credit score is a 3 digit number that an algorithm produces.
 The 3 major credit bureaus: Equifax, Experian, and TransUnion produce these scores using the FICO model.

 The algorithm uses items from your credit report to calculate your overall credit score.
 Potential lenders can use to see if you are a trustworthy borrower.